 This post is also available in: Español (Spanish)

-The Pond Apple is so-called because of its preference for a swampy habitat of fresh or brackish water.
-It is native to south florida from where it may have arrived naturally from tropical America.
+The Annona Glabra (Pond Apple) has a preference for a swampy habitat of fresh or brackish water, hence its Common name.
+It is native to south Florida but may have arrived naturally from tropical America.

-Bark is variable, smooth to deeply fissured, light gray to reddish brown in color.
-And, flowers white to greenish yellow, night blooming and fragrant, attracting beetle pollinators.
-While, fruits are smooth, oblong to elliptical, 3 to 5 inches x 2.5 to 3.5 inches, flesh aromatic, not palatable to humans, but eaten by wildlife.
+Furthermore, the light gray to reddish-brown bark is variable, smooth to deeply fissured.
+Additionally, the white to greenish-yellow flowers, are night-blooming and fragrant, attracting beetle pollinators.
+While, the flesh aromatic fruits are smooth, oblong to elliptical, 3 to 5 inches (12.7 cm) by 2.5 to 3.5 inches long.
+The fruit is not palatable to humans but is instead eaten by wildlife.
 Fruit rot is a major potential problem.